tommyettinger/textratypist/README.md

 configuration to be added for every game/app that used TextraTypist.
 The other issue is that if TextraTypist continued to target Java 7 for its library code, it wouldn't compile with Java 20 or later, and the LTS release 21 has been out for almost a year.

+If you're upgrading to TextraTypist 1.0.0 or later, and you haven't changed Skin usage at all, you'll probably encounter some bugs.
+These are quick to fix by changing `Skin` to `FWSkin`, or if you used Stripe, `FreeTypistSkin` from FreeTypist.
+There is also a `FWSkinLoader` for use with `AssetManager`, and FreeTypist has a `FreeTypistSkinLoader`.
+FWSkin allows loading the new types of scene2d.ui styles that reuse Font instances rather than making new ones often.
+It also allows loading BitmapFont and Font objects from .fnt, .json, and .dat files (where .dat is the compressed JSON format this repo uses), requiring only configuration for BitmapFont in the skin .json .

+If you want to make your own Fonts, you can use Hiero or AngelCode BMFont as you always have been able to, but now you can also use [FontWriter](https://github.com/tommyettinger/fontwriter) (though it is Windows-only for now).
+FontWriter can output SDF and MSDF distance field fonts, as well as standard bitmap fonts, and it always ensures the files have been processed how TextraTypist prefers them (they need a small white square in the lower right to use for block drawing and underline/strikethrough, plus a specific transparency change makes certain overlapping renders with alpha keep their intended colors).
+These processing changes could be done by running `BlockStamper` and `TransparencyProcessor` in the TextraTypist tests, but that's a hassle, so using FontWriter is preferred.
+It outputs .json and .dat font files, as well as a .png texture.
+You only need the .png file AND (the .dat file OR the .json file), but the .dat file is smaller, so it is usually preferred.
+The .json file can be hand-edited, but it isn't very easy to do that given how it is inside.

 ## License